 Learn more and register by visiting - smacna.info/education Top Trends for 2019 continued from page 3 "You need an understanding of technology, but there is help out there," said Raymond Yeager, president and CEO of DMI Companies, an HVAC manufacturer based in Pittsburgh.
 Ductmate Industries Inc., a part of DMI, is a SMACNA Silver Associate Member.
 "Trying to do it on your own is very difficult."
 Yeager, a former SMACNA board member, recommended some SMACNA initiatives including the creation of student chapters and partnering with colleges and universities that offer construction and/or HVAC-related curricula.
 Manifolding Ductwork This example of a prefabrication trend has actually been common practice for many years in the piping and mechanical world.
-Now sheet metal shops are SMACNA TRENDING TOPICS "Priority legislative issues including pension reform, contracting reforms, infrastructure, and energy efficiency."
-Stanley E. Kolbe Jr., SMACNA's director of legislative and political affairs adopting this manifolding (or spooling) practice, which results in a better product that requires less labor.
-Tech investments are necessary for SMACNA firms considering pre-constructing ductwork in the shop versus the field.
-"A major benefit of manifolding is producing multiple duct lengths in a controlled atmosphere installing taps and access doors along with duct ue to grow just about everywhere SMACNA firms are at work, particularly in smart manufacturing, smart buildings, and smart construction sites.
-"Automation and data exchange are the wave of the future," said Yeager.
-"The hand-off of data information will be extremely important in 2019."
-A growing number of building owners (residential, commercial, and SMACNA TRENDING TOPICS "More effective storytelling using imagery and video.
-Contractors are getting more sophisticated in capturing the visual story of their jobs in progress and upon completion." - Jeff Henriksen, SMACNA's executive director of communications and marketing industrial) want to take advantage of the benefits of new technologies featuring HVAC systems SMACNA TRENDING TOPICS sealants to all transverse joints, longitudinal seams doors."
+Now sheet metal shops are sealants to all transverse joints, longitudinal seams and taps, and access doors."
 Bailey said.
 "Once delivered to the field then all you have to do is hang it per drawings.
+It's a win for everybody."
+SMACNA TRENDING TOPICS "More effective storytelling using imagery and video.

-It's a win for and taps, and access everybody."
-"Innovative programs to enhance industry recruitment and employee retention.
+Contractors are getting more sophisticated in capturing the visual story of their jobs in progress and upon completion." - Jeff Henriksen, SMACNA's executive director of communications and marketing industrial) want to take advantage of the benefits of new technologies featuring HVAC systems SMACNA TRENDING TOPICS "Innovative programs to enhance industry recruitment and employee retention.
 Bargaining strategies for strong economic times."
 Deborah Wyandt, Esq., SMACNA's executive director of labor relations and human resources Manifolding also allows for better control of materials and helps companies adhere to sensitive time schedules.
 Getting Smart(er) In 2019 the demand for better connectivity and automation will continthat automatically adjust to meet demand and can be controlled remotely.
 Some new technologies even enable systems to self-predict maintenance issues.
 With so many clients adopting smart technologies, expect contractors to practice what they preach by utilizing smart technologies in their planning, design, fabrication, installation, and other operations.
 This includes job sites.
 Companies such as Rhumbix are creating cloud-based mobile tools to expand the digital exchange environment to the field.
 They are helping builders go paperless in the field and improving how they measure and manage labor productivity to be more profitable.
 "Data will rule in 2019," said Drew DeWalt, chief operating officer and co-founder of Rhumbix.
 "With a connected job site, owners, general contractors, and subcontractors can know daily whether they made or lost money on project sites and have visibility into the factors driving production gains and losses."
-Collected data includes information related to time and attendance, production tracking and bench- SMACNA TRENDING TOPICS "Continued strengthening of energy standards and hybrid HVAC systems." - Eli P. Howard III, SMACNA's executive director of technical services marking, daily reporting, field work orders, QA/QC inspections, and health and safety reporting.
+Collected data includes information related to time and attendance, production tracking and bench- Contractors are looking to diversify, for example, with more companies on the air side branching out and adding mechanical services.
+Sustainable practices and products continue to grow in popularity, proving that this ongoing trend is not a fad.
+Younger generations, including millennials, are attracted to green ideas, so there are likely fringe benefits for contractors who elevate their commitment to sustainability.
+Robotics will also attract potential employees who are younger and more tech-savvy.
+SMACNA TRENDING TOPICS "Continued strengthening of energy standards and hybrid HVAC systems." - Eli P. Howard III, SMACNA's executive director of technical services marking, daily reporting, field work orders, QA/QC inspections, and health and safety reporting.
 More to Look Forward to...